DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/onAppointmentFormOpening.md

 The instance of the popup that contains the form.

 ---
-The [Form](/Documentation/Guide/Widgets/Form/Overview/) widget inplements the appointment details form.
+The [Form](/Documentation/Guide/Widgets/Form/Overview/) widget implements the appointment details form.
 An instance of the widget is passed to this function in the **form** field.
 Use the [Form API](/Documentation/ApiReference/UI_Widgets/dxForm/) to customize the appointment details form.

 The form items are organized into two groups: